A Note about the Groups' Cisgender

-We live at a time when the LGBTQ (and some would add "IA" here) community strives to include as many people and allies as possible under the queer umbrella.
+We live at a time when the LGBTQ+ community strives to include as many people and allies as possible under the queer umbrella.
 This worthwhile impulse demonstrates respect and solidarity, and fosters political power and community.

 At the same time, the growing queer umbrella contains within it tremendous variation in lived experience.
-The Gay Men of Wisdom methodology, by necessity, limits participation to gay men who are not transgender.
+The Gay Men of Wisdom methodology, by necessity, limits participation to cisgender gay men.
 We do so for several reasons:

 - An honest read of the literature on the nature and meaning of what it means to be gay shows that gay men have written most of it, and it pertains mostly to gay men.
 This literature extends back to Harry Hay and even Edward Carpenter.
 The framework of the 14 Distinct Gay Male Gifts represents a conversation that gay men have had for several generations about what it means to be a gay man.

-- Bisexuals and transgender people have not yet developed a narrative that describes their differences and how those differences present gifts to humanity.
+- Lesbians, bisexuals, and transgender, nonbinary, and genderqueer people have not yet developed narratives that describe their differences and how those differences present gifts to humanity.

 - The Gay Men of Wisdom methodology bases itself on the existing literature, which the founder has field tested with gay men in many groups.

-- There simply is too little qualitative data about what it means to be lesbian, bisexual, and transgender to construct a meaningful narrative that includes these groups.
+- There simply is too little qualitative data about what it means to be lesbian, bisexual, transgender, non-binary, and genderqueer to construct a meaningful narrative that includes these groups.
+We simply don't have enough information yet.

-- If we included lesbians, bisexuals, and transgender people in this exploration, we would need to pretend that this narrative pertained to them.
+- If we included lesbians, bisexuals, transgender, nonbinary, and genderqueer people in this exploration, we would need to pretend that this narrative pertained to them.
 That would be disingenuous and would ultimately dishonor them.

 - This work invites participants to examine lifelong patterns, beginning in early childhood.
 We begin to notice differences in gay boys at an early age.
 Those differences carry through to adulthood.
 Trans gay men would not see themselves reflected, as a good portion of their lives will have been spent presenting as a gender that conflicted with how they felt inside.
 There is simply too great a difference in these two lived experiences to make a meaningful bridge between them.